giuthas/satkit/docs/DatabaseClasses.markdown

   Annotations is also important.

-Accessing the components in a Pythonic manner is encouraged, but setting them that way, may lead to to problems.
+Accessing the components in a Pythonic manner is encouraged, but setting them that way may lead to to problems.
+Use instead accessors like `Recording.add_modality`.

 At time of writing the existence of a Trial class is uncertain in 1.0.
-If there is no Trial class only type of Session will be RecordingSession, which will be a list of consist of Recordings.
+If there is no Trial class then the only type of Session will be RecordingSession, which will be a list of Recordings.

 ```mermaid
 classDiagram